Treasures of the Silk Road Gear List

 Accessories

-Sunglasses #1: for high altitude, 1 pair of high quality 100%UV and 100%IR with a minimum of 80% light reduction sunglasses, side shields such as those found on “glacier glasses” are not required, but size and shape of lens should offer maximum coverage of the eyes to protect them from bright light on snow
+Sunglasses #1: For high altitude, one pair of high quality 100%UV and 100%IR with a minimum of 80% light reduction sunglasses, side shields such as those found on “glacier glasses” are not required, but size and shape of lens should offer maximum coverage of the eyes to protect them from bright light on snow

-Sunglasses #2: 1 pair high quality 100%UV and 100%IR, for lower elevations, also as a backup, it is important to have a spare pair of sunglasses
+Sunglasses #2: One pair high quality 100%UV and 100%IR, for lower elevations, also as a backup, it is important to have a spare pair of sunglasses

 Headlamp w/ spare bulb: AA or AAA battery powered (Petzl or Black Diamond)